Everyone Loves Free Knitted Blanket Patterns

-THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.This post features free knitted blanket patterns that are perfect for fall and winter.
+THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.This post features 17 free knitted blanket patterns perfect for fall and winter.

 Have you ever wanted to knit yourself a HUGE, cozy, comfy blanket that you can hide in for days when the weather outside is bitter cold?
 Yeah, me too!